RSS Feed

 Well… La di dah, la di dah.

 The musical was “The Scarlet Pimpernel” (otherwise known, in the play, as Pimpy).
-And it was great -really, really delightful and funny and sweet.
+And it was delightful and funny and sweet.
 The actors had wonderful voices, terrific personalities, and the sets were unbelievable: of the guillotine (in action), La Bastille, aboard the ship, in a carriage that rocked as if it were really drawn by horses, in the manor, at a ball, in the rose garden… it was all terrific.
 The sets moved back, forward, up, down, and under.
 Fantastic!
 Everyone thoroughly enjoyed the show.

 And speaking of beautiful people (again): seated right next to us was one of the best looking couples I’ve ever seen in my life.
 She: tall, extremely slender, straight shoulder length (or longer) blonde hair, a figure to die for, and a very sweet smile.
 Dressed in dark brown/camel pants and top (hey, no black here.).
 He: dark brown hair, taller than she, slender, dressed in a dark suit, friendly- and good-good looking.
 I told Arlene if I was 20, I’d slit my wrists, but since I’m a tiny bit older than that (ha), I can enjoy it- I think!